alanjern/my-site-content/content/home/publications_conference.md

 headless: true

 # Order that this section appears on the page.
-weight: 30
+weight: 40

-title: Journal articles
+title: Conference papers
 subtitle: ''

 content:
   # Page type to display.
 E.g. post, talk, publication...
-  page_type: publication
+  page_type: publication_conference
   # Choose how much pages you would like to display (0 = all pages)
   count: 0
   # Choose how many pages you would like to offset by